 Summer in the Square

 Feel the rhythm of Argentine tango and join the dance!
-Every Monday evening from June 2 to September 29, Yoko and Mehdi Ghadimi bring Tango Milonga to life in Stuyvesant Square Park.
+Every Monday evening through September 29, Yoko and Mehdi Ghadimi bring Tango Milonga to life in Stuyvesant Square Park.
 Come early for a free beginner class from 6–7 p.m., then stay to dance until 9 p.m. (weather permitting).
 No partner or experience needed—just your passion and curiosity (and a pair of comfortable shoes).
 All are welcome!

 Thursday Mornings: Yoga with Jana